Salem, Oregon: Transportation

 Cherriots, an independent government agency, provides fixed-route bus service, rideshare matching, and paratransit/lift services for the disabled, within the urban growth boundary.
 They also operate Cherriots Regional, previously known as Chemeketa Area Regional Transportation System (CARTS), which provides bus service that connects Salem to destinations as far north as Wilsonville, as far west as Dallas, and to the east to Silverton and up the Santiam Canyon to Mill City.
 Cherriots, in cooperation with Wilsonville's SMART, provides routes between downtown Salem and Wilsonville.
 From Wilsonville, WES Commuter Rail connects to TriMet routes in Beaverton, including MAX Light Rail.

 Greyhound Lines provides north–south service and connecting carrier service to Bend, Oregon, from the Salem Amtrak station.

 Amtrak, the national passenger rail system, leases the Salem Depot from the Oregon Department of Transportation.
 The Coast Starlight provides daily north–south service to cities between Los Angeles, California and Seattle, Washington.
 Amtrak Cascades trains, operating as far north as Vancouver, British Columbia and as far south as Eugene, Oregon, serve Salem several times daily in both directions.

 HUT Airport Shuttle provides transportation to Portland International Airport.
 HUT also serves Corvallis with a second stop at Oregon State University, Albany, and Woodburn.
 Mountain Express provides transportation between Salem and Bend.

-McNary Field (Salem Municipal Airport) is owned and operated by the City of Salem.
+McNary Field (Salem-Willamette Valley Airport) is owned and operated by the City of Salem.
 It serves primarily general aviation and the Oregon National Guard – Army Aviation Support Facility (AASF).
 Delta Connection offered commercial air service with two daily flights to Salt Lake City, Utah, from July 2007.
 However, citing fuel costs versus a load factor of less than 85 percent, the service was discontinued in October 2008.
 The city plans to go forward with airport improvements that were announced when service was commenced, including a longer runway and an expanded terminal building.
+Avelo Airlines began service to Burbank, CA and Las Vegas, NV in early October 2023.

 The city is served by the following highways: